Electric car charging at home

 Yes.
 In general, home chargepoints have a power rating of 3.7kW (a low speed chargepoint) or 7.4kW (a standard chargepoint).
 Although faster models are available, these are often not compatible with domestic electricity supplies and can be more expensive - so are more common in commercial settings.

-For many EV owners, a low speed chargepoint may suit their charging needs, allowing them to recharge overnight and top up during the day.
+A low speed chargepoint could suit your charging needs, allowing you to recharge overnight and top up during the day.
 Standard chargepoints charge your vehicle quicker but can cost you more.

 You should also consider whether you want tethered or non-tethered cables.